Water and Bone

 The Practice of Lomi Lomi

-Lomi is a form of massage that originated in the Hawaiian islands.
-Long, fluid, rhythmic strokes are used that invoke the element of water, encouraging the wisdom of our body to awaken.
-Lomi Lomi works from the belief that memories are not just stored in the mind, but in every cell of the body.
-The continuous rhythmic strokes are designed to help the body let go of it’s old patterns and behaviours, which can cause as many stresses and strains as muscle tension.
-The massage techniques are applied with the forearms and hands, and deeper work with the elbows and fingers.
-In addition a breathing technique called the Ha breath is incorporated to encourage letting go and to bring in Mana, life force energy.
 Lomi Lomi is considered to be a ceremony of the body, with the understanding that everything is related and interconnected.
-As the movements start to penetrate deeper into the cells it makes way for the potential of one to release blocks keeping us from understanding our true nature of wholeness and connection with the cosmos, also known as our family or Ohana.
-This bodywork has the potential to imbue healing throughout our physical, mental, emotional, spiritual, ancestral, and energetic bodies.
-The ceremonial honoring and loving nature of Lomi Lomi inspires compassion toward our body and empowers our innate ability to heal ourselves.
+As the movements start to penetrate deeper into the cells it makes way for the potential to release blocks that keep us from understanding our true nature of wholeness and connection with the cosmos (also known as our family or Ohana) and the earth.
+This practice has the potential to imbue healing throughout our being.
+The ceremonial honoring and loving nature of Lomi Lomi inspires compassion toward our bodies and empowers our innate ability to heal ourselves.
 It is an invitation to remember who we are.

 With consent, I may ask to incorporate cleansing smoke which is often traditionally used in this practice.